Hamilton-Brown-Digital/WordPress-On-Azure-Web-App-MySQL-TLS-SSL/README.md

 [Download the 'Baltimore CyberTrust Root' PEM from here](https://www.digicert.com/kb/digicert-root-certificates.htm).

-The certificate resides in the root of the site directory.
+**The certificate must reside in the root of the site directory with the name 'BaltimoreCyberTrustRoot.crt.pem'.**

 ---

 **The current WordPress version hosted in this repository is: 5.5.3**

+---

 Two WordPress files have been modified to facilitate the secure connection between the Azure Web App (running the WordPress files) and the Azure Database for MySQL instance: